xwoot/wt_settings/README.md

 # WT_Settings
-GUI for Windows Terminal Settings
+GUI for Windows Terminal Settings using PyQt.

 # Installation